TeilzeitTaco/noise/README.md

 TVnoise will let you experience *epic* TV static on your PC, just like you remember it on your old CRT!

 ### How to build:
-* Compile as GUI or console using FBedit or type "fbc litenoise2.bas litenoise2.rc".
+* Compile as GUI or console using FBedit or type "fbc noise.bas noise.rc".
 * Closing the program could be tricky if compiled as GUI, so console mode is recommended.

 ### Thanks: